grid.angular module

 Angular grid module for constructing integration grids on the unit sphere.

-The Lebedev grid points here were obtained and calculated from the theochem/HORTON package.
+The Lebedev grid points used were obtained from the theochem/HORTON package.
 Their calculations were based on F77 translation by Dr. Christoph van Wuellen and these are the comments from that translation.

 The symmetric spherical t-design were obtained from reference 7.